bitlyfied/js-image-similarity/README.md

     simi.same(img1, img2);

     // returns a perceptual hash of the image
-    // simi.hash could be invoked to cash the hash var hash = simi.hash(img1);
+    // simi.hash could be invoked to cache the hash var hash = simi.hash(img1);
     simi.compare(hash, img2); // only img2 will be hashed